sowmya2910/EID-Fall-2018_Project4/README.md

 #### Client
 - EID-Fall-2018_Project3.Client/
 - Run client.py to open up QT GUI to request data from SQS Queue and plot graphs
+- Click on the 'Execute Protocol Test' button to start data transfer and profiling using the protocols

 #### REFERENCES